VadimEp622/angular-ms-books/README.md

 ### Nginx

-- used in local development, for connecting front-end and back-end, which run on different hosts
+- used in local development, for connecting dockerized front-end and back-end images, which run on different hosts